Evaluate Risk

 EXAMPLE: General Motors' risk-notification system

-GM's risk-notification system combines its value chain mapping efforts with geographic risk data.
-In cases where disruptive events occur, GM can quickly identify and contact suppliers in the area that may be affected.¹²
+GM's supply chain risk-notification system combines its supplier mapping efforts with geographic risk data.
+In cases where disruptive events occur, GM can quickly identify and contact suppliers in the area that may be affected.13

 EXAMPLE: Risk Mitigation in BMW Group's Supply Chain

-BMW Group employs a three-phase approach to mitigate human rights risks in its supply chain, aligning with OECD guidelines¹³.
-It integrates due diligence in procurement, standardises supplier assessments, and prioritises high-risk raw materials for detailed audits.
-The company aims for complete transparency in sourcing conflict minerals by 2022.
+BMW Group employs a three-phase approach to mitigate human rights risks in its supply chain and align with OECD guidelines.14 It integrates due diligence into procurement, standardises supplier assessments, and prioritises high-risk raw materials for detailed audits.

 Resources